ydlr/mix2nix/README.md

 * Support local sources
 * Support private Hex.pm packages
 * Support alternative Hex repositories
+* Allow specifying which version of Erlang/OTP to build pacakges against.

+## Not on the Roadmap

+The scope of this project is extremely limited: To consume a mix.lock file and return a set of expressions for building and installing the listed packages with the Nix package manager.

+This is NOT intended to be an all-powerful single command to package your Elixir application for Nix.

 ## Known issues and limitations
 This is very much a work-in-progress.
 It works nicely within my narrow use-case (phoenix app with few dependencies).
 Right now, it only supports public packages from the Hex.pm repository.
 The expression for some package may not work as is.
-If you find a package that results in an invalid expresion, please let me know.
+If you find a package that does not build or execute from the generated expression, please let me know.

 Currently, any git or local dependencies will simply be skipped without a warning.